-I relocated to Uttarakhand Himalayas a few years back and we work closely with farmers here in hills.
-They actually remind me of the old Hindi film “Mother India’, honestly not much has changed between that era of black and white cinema and now.
-The farmer was poor then and remains poor now.
+Upon relocating to the Uttarakhand Himalayas a few years ago, I had the opportunity to work closely with farmers in the hills.
+Surprisingly, their struggles remind me of the old Hindi film "Mother India."
+Unfortunately, not much has changed from that era of black and white cinema to the present; the farmer was poor then and remains poor now.

-Yes, there are a few exceptions like a Punjab and Haryana which has evolved with the times in terms of Green revolution and all but on second thoughts,we also hear about a “cancer express” train running daily between Punjab and bordering areas of Rajasthan specifically for cancer treatments.
+While there are exceptions like Punjab and Haryana, which have evolved with the times through the Green Revolution, there are disconcerting reports of a "cancer express" train running daily between Punjab and the bordering areas of Rajasthan, specifically for cancer treatments.

-He made us clear and dig this piece of land every day for a few hours.
-This digging process revealed a wriggling earthworm, that actually transformed the look and feels of that piece of land finally.
-As per this old man, the secret of better farming and better yield is this earthworm.
-He explained how he gathered the earthworms by the wall every few days and used them to enrich the soil in which he grew his choicest flowers and vegetables.
+He encouraged us, a group of cousins, to clear and dig this piece of land every day for a few hours.
+This process revealed the presence of earthworms, which eventually transformed the once barren land.
+According to the old man, the secret to better farming and higher yields lies in these earthworms.
+He explained how he gathered them by the wall every few days and used them to enrich the soil for growing his choicest flowers and vegetables.

-An earthworm, working the surface at night and boring into the earth by day, release his waste which is near his weight in the fresh soil every 24 hours.
-This excretion is an exceptional plant food.
-Imagine, any bull or even a tractor can plow for a few hours a day but here the earthworms are working round the clock.
-Instead of damaging the roots,the earthworms open holes for them in the compact subsoil.
+An earthworm, working the surface at night and boring into the earth by day, releases waste near its weight in fresh soil every 24 hours, constituting exceptional plant food.
+While a bull or tractor can plow for a few hours a day, earthworms work round the clock without damaging the roots, opening holes in the compact subsoil.

-As a matter of fact,we don’t need more land to produce more crop, all we want is more of topsoil.
-The trouble with people’s thinking is that they need more acres when what we need is more topsoil.
+In essence, we don’t need more land to produce more crops; what we need is more topsoil.
+Unfortunately, people often think they need more acres when what we truly need is more topsoil.

-This would also help us in solving our problem of waste management in cities and suburbs as every city could maintain a farm where the waste food of the community would be used to feed earthworms instead of going to waste.
+This approach could also help address waste management problems in cities and suburbs.
+Every city could maintain a farm where community food waste would feed earthworms instead of going towaste.

-Meaning: Slowly slowly stay my mind, slowly everything happens.
-Gardner may water garden a hundred times but you get fruit only when the right season comes.
+"Dheere dhree re mana dheere sab kuch hoye, Maali seenche sau ghada ritu aye phal hoye..."
+Meaning: Slowly slowly stay in my mind, slowly everything happens.
+Gardeners may water your garden a hundred times, but you get fruit only when the right season comes.